Troubleshooting

 While in automatic Learning Mode, ThreatLocker will automatically learn the IP addresses an Application with Ringfencing is communicating with and will place those addresses in this 'Exclusions' box.

-You can easily add to this list or delete items if you find the Application is communicating with an undesired address.
-Once this list is edited, you will not need to deploy Policies.
-The changes will automatically be applied.
+You can easily add to this list or delete items if you find the Application communicating with an undesired address.
+Once you edit this list, you will not need to deploy policies; the changes will automatically be applied.

 Manually Adding Values

-To add a domain name to the 'Exclusions' list, choose 'text' from the 'Value' dropdown menu and then type in the text you wish to include in the tag.
+To add a domain name to the 'Exclusions' list, make sure that ‘Domain’ is selected from the dropdown menu and then type in the text you wish to include in the field provided.
 You can use wildcards in the text string.
-Then click the 'Add' button to add your value to the list below.
-Be sure to add the wildcard before the dot and domain name.
-This will protect you from a wider variety of impersonation sites.
+Then, select the 'Add' button to add your value to the list below.
+Be sure to add the wildcard before the period and domain name as this will protect you from a wider variety of impersonation sites.

-To add an IPv4 address, choose 'IPv4' from the 'Value' dropdown menu and then type the address you want to include in the tag.
-Then click the 'Add' button to add your value to the list below.
+To add an IPv4 address, choose 'IPv4' from the dropdown menu and type the address you want to include in the tag.
+Then, select the 'Add' button to add your value to the list below.

-To add an entire subnet of addresses, choose 'IPv4' from the 'Value' dropdown menu and then type the address of the subnet you want to include in the tag using CIDR notation.
-Then click the 'Add' button to add your value to the list below.
+To add an entire subnet of addresses, choose 'IPv4' from the dropdown menu and then type the address of the subnet you want to include in the tag using CIDR notation.
+Select the 'Add' button to add your value to the list below.

-To add an IPv6 address, choose 'IPv6' from the 'Value' dropdown menu and then type the address you want to include in the tag, being sure to click the 'Add' button when you are finished.
+To add an IPv6 address, choose 'IPv6' from the dropdown menu and then type the address you want to include in the tag, being sure to select the 'Add' button when you are finished.

 Deleting Exclusions

-To remove an 'Exclusion' from the list, click the 'Delete' button beside the item you want to remove.
+To remove an 'Exclusion' from the list, select the 'Delete' button beside the item you want to remove.
+The ‘Delete’ button appears as a trash can icon on the right side of each added IP address or domain name.

-When you are finished manipulating your Exclusions list, you can click the 'Save' button in the top left corner of the Policy window, or you can simply exit out of the window.
-The changes will automatically be saved and applied to your endpoints as you are editing them.
+When you are finished manipulating your Exclusions list, you can select the 'Save' button found at the bottom of the ‘Edit Application Policy’ page or simply exit the window.
+The changes will automatically be saved and applied to your endpoints as you edit them.

 A Note About Custom Rules